obsidianmd/obsidian-help/en/Editing and formatting/Editing shortcuts.md

+---
+aliases:
+  - Editing and formatting/Keyboard shortcuts for editing
+---
 Learn how to use keyboard shortcuts to navigate and edit text in your notes.
+You can also define [[Hotkeys|custom hotkeys]].

 ## Windows and Linux shortcuts